 1) Who are my target customers?

-Your target customer is anyone who uses CBD products for its therapeutic or health benefits.
+Your target customer is anyone who uses CBD products for their therapeutic or health benefits.

 The substance is used to cure lots of illnesses like seizures, multiple sclerosis, and anxiety.

 Since it does not cause psychoactive changes to its users, Cannabidiol products can also be administered to children who have their doctor’s prescriptions to use it.

 2) Do I need a website or social media page?